MCiret/P8_PurBeurre_WebApp/README.rst

 2) Set up projetc_config/settings.py --> variable DATABASES with your database connection parameters (see comments above the variable declaration for Django documentation link).
 3) Run personalised Django command to request Open Food Facts API and insert food products (and categories) in database : (UNIX) $ python manage.py filldb (DOS) $ py manage.py filldb

-**Note that** you can modify which data are requested from Open Food Facts API
+.. note:: you can modify which data are requested from Open Food Facts API

 Required libraries
 ------------------